grinev/obsidian-it-demo/README.md

 # obsidian-it-demo
-Demo vault in obsidian for IT specialists
+Demo obsidian vault for IT specialists